swarmion/swarmion/user-docs/documentation/docs/how-to-guides/3-migration-guides/1-yarn-to-pnpm.md

 - performance : pnpm uses hardlinks for `node_modules` by default, so you won't end up with 100GB of `node_modules` across the projects on your machine.
 This also makes performance way better for installation, update, etc.
 - stability: the way pnpm handles workspaces (monorepo) and `node_modules` in each package is much better than yarn: you have a node_modules folder in all your packages, rather than everything in the root.
 The impact is that if you have a dependency that does something crazy (like Serverless that dynamically requires modules), it will work

+For more context, check out [the migration PR](https://github.com/swarmion/swarmion/pull/281).

 ## How?

 Migrating from yarn to pnpm is quite straightforward: